History

 In addition to the architectural heritage, the site contains a wide range of collections acquired by the family over 180 years, providing a rare insight into six generations of one family.
 The combination of the historical collections, the buildings and the site itself represents a significant cultural resource and an important visitor attraction.

-Woolmers Estate is one of the eleven sites that make up the Australian Convict Sites World Heritage Property due to its extensive history of the forced migration of convicts.
-Along with the nearby Brickendon property, these Tasmanian sites have been recognised for their ability to portray the story of the convict Assignment System, which was in operation in Van Diemen’s Land up until 1840.
+Woolmers Estate is one of the eleven sites that make up the Australian Convict Sites UNSESCO World Heritage Properties.
+Due to its extensive and impressive history of the forced migration of convicts.
+Especially, as along with the nearby Brickendon property, these two Tasmanian sites have been recognised for their ability to portray the story of the convict Assignment System, which was in operation in Van Diemen’s Land up until 1840.
+Many assigned convicts, and families, prospered at Woolmers and Brickendon.

-With both properties, Woolmers and Brickendon, being originally owned by the Archer family, the “assigned servants” who worked on the property for the free settlers opted to stay there for years, and in some cases even decades, after they were free to leave and reside somewhere else.
+With both properties, Woolmers and Brickendon, being originally owned by the Archer families, the “assigned servants” worked on the property and in some cases chose to stay for years, and in some cases even decades, after they were free to leave and reside elsewhere.